-Effective communication skills are essential for healthy childhood and adolescent development.
+Effective and functional communication skills are essential for healthy childhood and adolescent development.
 They also can influence social, academic, and career success.
-If you or your child is experiencing speech or language difficulties, Summit Medical Group has specially trained speech therapists who are experts in speech therapy.
+If you or your child is experiencing speech or language difficulties, Summit Medical Group has Speech Language Pathologists who specialize in both Pediatric and Adult Disorders.

 For your convenience, we offer day and evening hours for Speech Therapy.

 Our Speech therapy team evaluates and treats the following disorders:

 - Articulation Disorders

 - Stuttering Disorders

 - Speech sound production to increase overall speech intelligibility

 - As a parent or caregiver, you are integral to the success of your child’s or teen’s treatment.
 In addition to participating in his or her therapy, you will learn strategies to help your child communicate effectively.